Ian Filby

-Ian Frederick Filby (born 9 October 1954) is an English retired professional football forward who played professionally in England, South Africa and North America.
+Ian Frederick Filby (9 October 1954 – September 2024) was an English professional footballer who played as a forward for a number of clubs in England, South Africa and North America.

 Career

-Orient
+Early years

 Filby began his career in the youth system at Second Division club Orient and signed his first professional contract on his 18th birthday in October 1972.
 He later won the London Challenge Cup with the reserve team in 1972 and 1973.
-He failed to make a first team appearance for the club before departing in 1975.

-Montreal Olympique (loan)

 Filby moved to Canada to join North American Soccer League club Montreal Olympique on loan for the 1973 season.
 Manager Graham Adams commented that Filby was faster and had better ball control than the previous season's highly rated Scottish player Graeme Souness.
 Despite the build-up, Filby managed just three goals in Olympique's 19 regular season games.

-Brentford (loan)

-Filby joined Fourth Division club Brentford on loan in September 1974 and made just three appearances during his spell.

-Further loans

-Filby had loans at Scottish club St Mirren and Southern League Premier Division club Romford during the 1974–75 season.
+Filby was loaned to Brentford, St Mirren and Romford during the 1974–75 season and departed Orient at the end of the campaign.